A-Schmid/FUSION_EUP/README.md

 ### WIP!
 Setup ###

+You might want to try the new install script (not tested yet!):
+$ sudo sh install.sh
+make sure to run it from the FUSION_EUP directory (check with pwd)

  * clone the repo to your gateway (might be any linux system, tested with a RPi 3)
  * for xbee support:
+   * install bRingBuf, numpy and pyserial python packages
    * add a udev rule for the FTDI usb thing; this rule will start and end the xbee daemon ones it's plugged in or unplugged:
-   * $ cp additional_files/udev/99-FUSION.rules /etc/udev/rules.d/
+   * $ cp additional_files/udev/98-FUSION.rules /etc/udev/rules.d/
    * add a directory for the daemon scripts:
    * $ mkdir /usr/local/bin/FUSION
    * copy the daemon scrips to the folder where the udev rule is expecting them: